Spinors on Singular Spaces and the Topology of Causal Fermion Systems: Introduction

-We finally point out that all our constructions are meant to be {\em{topological but not differential geometric}} in the following sense: Starting from a Lorentzian manifold, getting into the framework of causal fermion systems makes it necessary to introduce an ultraviolet regularization (for details see~\cite[Section~4]{finite}).
+We finally point out that all our constructions are meant to be {\em{topological but not differential geometric}} in the following sense: Starting from a Lorentzian manifold, getting into the framework of causal fermion systems makes it necessary to introduce a regularization on a microscopic length scale~$\varepsilon$ (for details see~\cite[Section~4]{finite}, where this is referred to as ``ultraviolet regularization'').
 This means that the system must be ``smeared out'' on the microscopic scale.
 As a consequence, the macroscopic geometry of space-time can be seen only on scales which are larger than the regularization length~$\varepsilon$.
-This subtle point is taken care of in the constructions in~\cite{lqg} by working with the notions of ``generically time-like separation'' and ``spin-connectable space-time points.''
+This subtle point is taken care of in the constructions in~\cite{lqg} by working with the notions of ``generically timelike separation'' and ``spin-connectable space-time points.''
 Moreover, the spin connection in~\cite{lqg} gives a parallel transport along a discrete ``chain'' of points, and the correspondence to the spinorial Levi-Civita connection is obtained by first taking the limit~$\varepsilon \searrow 0$ and then letting the number of points of the chain tend to infinity (see~\cite[Theorem~5.12]{lqg}).
-Similarly, the Euclidean sign operator (which will be introduced after~\eqref{spinsplit} below) depends essentially on the regularization, so that in the constructions in~\cite{lqg} it is handled with care.
+Similarly, the Euclidean sign operator (which will be introduced after~\eqref{spinsplit} below) depends in an essential way on the regularization, so that in the constructions in~\cite{lqg} it is handled with care.
 On the other hand, the ultraviolet regularization can be regarded as a continuous deformation of the geometry for small distances, having no influence on the topology.
 With this in mind, we here take the point of view that for analyzing topological questions, one can make use of the local behavior of the causal fermion system in an arbitrarily small neighborhood of a given space-time point.
 This leads to different types of constructions which we will explore here.
 In this way, the topological constructions given in this paper complement the differential geometric constructions in~\cite{lqg} and give a different viewpoint on causal fermion systems.